tensionhead/pyBOAT/README.md

 * Synthetic signal generator
 * Ensemble statistics

+See also the sister project [SpyBoat](https://github.com/tensionhead/spyBOAT) for spatially resolved time-frequency analysis with wavelets.

 ### Documentation

 - [Installation and Updates](./doc/install.md)
 - [Quick Start](./doc/guide.md)

+For the public API see the [single signal demonstration](./scripting_demo.py) and the [ensemble statistics](./ensemble_demo.py) example.
+Consult the respective Python docstrings for further details.

 ### Quick install via conda